Planning a fossil experience

 The Nilpena Gateway

 The Nilpena gateway – a striking stone wall – is the entry area to welcome all visitors.
 The gateway provides a unique photo opportunity with panoramic views of the northern Flinders Ranges.
-During the early stages of opening up the National Park, official tour guides will meet visitors at the gateway and escort them to the visitor precinct and fossil fields.
-The 14 km journey to the visitor precinct traverses the pastoral landscape.
-The property is extremely scenic and includes several permanent springs and extensive creek lines that have cultural significance to the Adnyamathanha people.
-The road passes through the Nilpena Pastoral Station (a current working cattle property) and the Nilpena Station homestead, which is privately owned (no public access).
-The visitor precinct includes Nilpena Station’s former blacksmith shop, woolshed and shearers’ quarters.
+In the future, the gateway will be the official location for tour guides to meet visitors and escort them to the visitor precinct and fossil fields.